 There are still people out there holding fast to their vinyl records, who won't give them up for anything.
 But why is that?
 Especially for those of you in the younger generations, what could a record have over an iPod?
 Is it just nostalgia?

-The truth of the matter is records in good condition have a high sound quality.
-Better in fact than even a CD or DVD.
+The truth of the matter is records in good condition have a higher sound quality than any other medium - even better than a modern CD or DVD.
 This is because the vinyl can pick up every single part of the sound wave.
 No information is lost.
 The records will hold the scale of the sound and you will get everything.
 If you want the true sound of your music, then records are the way to go.
 The downside is a small speck of dust or scratch will create noise and static.

 While many music enthusiasts consider cassette tapes to be an embarrassment to the audio field, they had a use.
 While a few old cars actually squeezed a record player onto their dashboard, cassettes were a lot easier to deal with on the go.

-This is one of the first digital methods of storing audio available to the public.
-It didn't take much encouragement for people to leave their cassettes behind and purchase these.
+This is one of the first digital methods of storing audio available to the public and it didn't take much encouragement for people to leave their cassettes behind and purchase CDs.
 Not only did the audio sound cleaner, but CDs lasted longer since nothing actually touched the disc and wore it down.